 14. Exit assistance

-Following termination, Supplier will provide transition assistance for up to 90 days at no additional charge.
+Following termination, Supplier will provide transition assistance for up to 30 days at Supplier's then-current professional-services rates.
 Any longer transition period requires a separate statement of work.

 15. Termination

 Either Party may terminate this Agreement for the other's uncured material breach following thirty (30) days' written notice, or immediately upon the other Party's insolvency.